A Diffusive Classification Loss for Learning Energy-based Generative Models: Preliminary

 \emph{Stochastic Interpolants} (SIs) \citep{albergo2023building, albergo2023stochastic} generalize diffusion models by constructing generative processes that interpolate between any two distributions, not necessarily with a Gaussian endpoint.
 In this setting, $X_t = I_t(X_0, X_1)$ with $X_0 \sim q_0$, $X_1 \sim q_1$, where datasets are available for both $q_0$ and $q_1$.
 The interpolation function $I$ is chosen so that $X_0$ and $X_1$ are recovered at times $t=0$ and $t=1$, while $\gamma(0)=\gamma(1)=0$ ensures that $Y_0 \sim q_0$ and $Y_1 \sim q_1$.
 Under mild assumptions, the dynamics of $(Y_t)_t$ are given by the SDE

 where $(W_t)_t$ is a standard Brownian motion, $g$ is any positive function and $v_t$ is defined via a conditional expectation as $v_t(y_t) = \mathbb{E}[\partial_t I_t(X_0,X_1) \mid Y_t=y_t]$.
-As in DSM, $v_t$ and the score can be learned via simple regression objectives , and once approximated, the SDE can be integrated to generate new samples from $q_1$ \footnote{The transport from $q_1$ to $q_0$ can be obtained by changing the sign of the diffusion coefficient in front of the score in SDE (\ref{eq:sde_si}), i.e. $g(t)^2 / 2\rightarrow-g(t)^2 / 2$, and integrating from $t = 1$ to $t = 0$ with $Y_1\sim p_1$.} .
-Notably, DMs appear as a special case of this framework.
+As in DSM, $v_t$ and the score can be learned via simple regression objectives , and once approximated, the SDE can be integrated to generate new samples from $q_1$ \footnote{The transport from $q_1$ to $q_0$ can be obtained by changing the sign of the diffusion coefficient in front of the score in SDE (\ref{eq:sde_si}), i.e. $g(t)^2 / 2\rightarrow-g(t)^2 / 2$, and integrating from $t = 1$ to $t = 0$ with $Y_1\sim p_1$.}.
+Notably, DMs appear as a special case of this framework. \camerachange{Experiments conducted on both the DMs and SIs settings will be delivered in \Cref{sec:experiments}.}